Last date modified: 2026-Apr-17

 • Individual documents must be 5 MB or smaller; larger files are excluded during indexing.

 • Only documents with extracted text are indexed.
-Files that do not contain extractable text are excluded automatically from the index.
+The text must be stored in Data Grid (not SQL).
+Files that do not contain extracted text are excluded automatically from the index.

 Understanding aiR Assist responses

-aiR Assist is designed to identify and summarize relevant information from large document sets through natural language interaction.
-The system operates on a Retrieval-Augmented Generation (RAG) architecture, which retrieves and analyzes the most relevant documents and generates a grounded response supported by citations and references.
+aiR Assist is designed to identify and summarize potentially relevant information from large document sets through natural language interaction.
+The system operates on a Retrieval-Augmented Generation (RAG) architecture, which retrieves and analyzes the documents most likely to be relevant and generates a response based on retrieved content and supported by citations.

-aiR Assist focuses on returning the most contextually appropriate and evidence-based information rather than performing exhaustive or “find everything” searches.
+aiR Assist is designed to return contextually relevant and evidence-based information rather than performing exhaustive or “find everything” searches.
 It does not review every document individually, and some occurrences of keywords or topics may not be included in the response.

 The RAG process works best when key evidence is found in a few focused documents.
 Results are less accurate if answers depend on scattered or unclear information.